isVoid/simple_GAN_practice/README.md

 folder structure:

-* GAN
+* GAN/

-  * log--------Where tensorboard log is saved
+  * log/--------Where tensorboard log is saved

-  * mnist------Where mnist dataset is placed
+  * mnist/------Where mnist dataset is placed

-  * model------Where model and checkpoint file is saved
+  * model/------Where model and checkpoint file is saved

-  * output-----Where generated images from each epoch is saved
+  * output/-----Where generated images from each epoch is saved

   * model.py---defines GAN model